vcz-fr/TheFollowUp/_posts/2013/10/2013-10-04-amd-rewards-free-games.md

     url: "https://korben.info/amd-rewards.html"
     dead: false

-tweet: "An issue with the implementation of a purchase workflow for AMD Radeon graphics cards allows people to claim games for free."
+message: "An issue with the implementation of a purchase workflow for AMD Radeon graphics cards allows people to claim games for free."
 ---